Jared Tinklenberg

 Jared R. Tinklenberg was an American professor of psychiatry and behavioral sciences.
-Tinklenberg passed away on November 18, 2020 at age 80.

 Education

 Tinklenberg held a Doctor of Medicine degree from the University of Iowa.

 Career

 Tinklenberg was a professor emeritus of psychiatry and behavioral sciences at Stanford University School of Medicine.
 He was the Associate Chief of Staff for Mental Health Research and Education at the VA Palo Alto Health Care System.
 Tinklenberg was a co-principal investigator and co-director of the Stanford/VA California Alzheimer's Disease Center.

 Research

 Tinklenberg's areas of research included the psychopharmacology of dementia and Alzheimer's disease.

 Awards and honors

 Tinklenberg was a Fellow emeritus of the American College of Neuropsychopharmacology.
 In 2017, to honor Tinklenberg's 50-year career as a medical school professor, his daughter Karla Jurvetson helped fund the construction of the new Stanford Medical Center and endowed the Jared and Mae Tinklenberg Professorship in her parents' names.